 Surfshark kill switch

 The Surfshark VPN kill switch feature will block traffic if your VPN connection drops.
-This ensures your location and IP address remain protected, even if the VPN connection fails (for any reason).
+This ensures your location and IP address remain protected, even if the VPN connection fails.
 You can see the kill switch in the settings.

 Here is the Surfshark Windows app that we tested for this review, with the kill switch enabled:

-The VPN kill switch feature is available with Surfshark apps for Windows, Mac OS, Android, and iOS.
+The VPN kill switch feature is available with Surfshark applications for Windows, Mac OS, Linux, Android, and iOS.
 I tested the kill switch with the Surfshark Windows VPN app and everything worked well.

 Surfshark leak tests (no leaks found)

-For this Surfshark review, I also ran the Windows and Mac OS clients through some basic VPN tests and checks.
-I could not find any IP address leaks or DNS leaks.
+I also ran the Windows and Mac OS clients through some basic VPN tests and checks.
+The testing did not find any IP address leaks or DNS leaks.
 In short, everything with Surfshark worked well in our tests.

 The SurfShark Mac OS app also did well in our tests, with no leaks or bugs identified.